edwardbryant/udacity-never-ending-grocery-list-app/README.md

 ## Documentation

-The functions used to run the trivia quiz are located in [js/app.js](https://github.com/edwardbryant/Time-Travel-Trivia-Quiz/blob/master/js/app.js) and are explained in more fully below.
+The functions used to run the trivia quiz are located in [js/app.js](https://github.com/edwardbryant/Never-Ending-Grocery-List-App/blob/master/js/app.js) and are explained in more fully below.

 ##### updateGroups()

+This function refreshes some display elements to the user.
+It checks the 'need' and 'got' groupings and looks for any items.
+Based on what it finds, it will update the total number of items displayed at the top of each group.
+It will also trigger the display of a message to the user if the list is empty (i.e., the item count is 0).
+This function is called within various other functions to update these items whenever the list counts may have changed.

+##### duplicateExists(name, group)

+The duplicateExists function takes two arguments 'name' and 'group' to check if a particular item grouping contains a duplicate entry with the provided string 'name'.
+As the web app is currently designed, the 'group' argument must be either the string "need" or "got".
+The function will return a boolean true/false value only if there is an exact match.
+Matching is not case-sensitive.

+##### combineItems(name, qty, group)

+coming soon

+##### addNewItem(name)

+coming soon

+##### removeItem(x)

+coming soon

+##### checkItem(x)

+coming soon

+##### uncheckItem(x)

 coming soon